 Hello darlings!
 You know I’m addicted to bottle tanning, so today I bring you another review (yes, another one!).
-In this case the Bondi Sands Self Tanning Foam self-tanner.
+In this case of the Bondi Sands Self Tanning Foam self-tanner.

 Bondi Sands is a well-known Australian brand of self-tanners.
 They have an average price and are a low-cost alternative to the most popular in St Tropez, for example.